-RESOLUTION adopted by the Board of Trustees of the

-Library at a re egular (or special) meeting of

-said Board of Trustees held at on the day of

-, 2022 at o'clock.

-I HEREBY CERTIFY, that at a meeting of the Board of Trustees of the the day of , 2022, a resolution was adopted of which the following is a true copy:

-Library, held at on

-RESOLVED, that pursuant to Chapter 768 of the Laws of 1953 of the State of New York, this Board of Trustees does hereby approve the agreement submitted by the Buffalo and Erie County Public Library for the furnishing of free library privileges to the people of the County of Erie, by this Library for the year 2022, and

-BE IT FURTHER RESOLVED, that the President of this Board be, and he/she is, hereby authorized and directed to execute the same on behalf of this Board.
+RESOLUTION adopted by the Board of Trustees of the Library at a regular (or special) meeting of said Board of Trustees held at on the day of , 2022 at o'clock.
+I HEREBY CERTIFY, that at a meeting of the Board of Trustees of the Library, held at on the , 2022, a resolution was adopted of which the following is a true copy: RESOLVED, that pursuant to Chapter 768 of the Laws of 1953 of the State of New York, this Board of Trustees does hereby approve the agreement submitted by the Buffalo and Erie County Public Library for the furnishing of free library privileges to the people of the County of Erie, by this Library for the year 2022, and BE IT FURTHER RESOLVED, that the President of this Board be, and he/she is, hereby authorized and directed to execute the same on behalf of this Board.
+Board Secretary Signature Ayes Noes Print Name

-Board Secretary